OutSystems/docs-odc/src/eap/configuration-management/external-idps/end-user-group-mapping.md

 Most users can configure a group in ODC.
 But only users, with the appropriate permission, can map end-user groups with IdPs.
 Typically, Admins have the permission to map IdPs.

 To create a group, from the ODC Portal Navigation menu, select **End-user groups**.
-Then, from the End-user groups summary page, click **Create group**, enter a Group name, and click Save.
+Then, from the End-user groups summary page, click **Create group**, enter a Group name, and click **Save**.
 You now have a new group.
 No other information is required to create a group.

 You can access group mapping from the ODC portal by selecting **End-user groups** or **Identity providers**.
 Choose the option that works best for you.
 From the End-user group mapping, you can add several mappings to a group.
 From the Identity provider, you can add several mappings to a provider.